SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 - `isPaged`: Specifies whether the view is paged.
 - `makeDefault`: If **True**, the view will be made the default for the list; otherwise, **False**.
 - `scope`: An optional setting to specify the scope of the view.
 For more information, see [SPViewScope enumeration](/previous-versions/office/sharepoint-server/ms458474(v=office.15)).
-- `formatterJSON`: An optional setting to specify the JSON formatting for the view
+- `formatterJSON`: An optional setting to specify the JSON formatting for the view.

 #### Example